 PSA are delighted to bring in such International expertise to the Club.
 Director of Coaching, John Newman, states, " To bring in staff to the club, with such international recognition as a player and world renowned coaching qualifications, only continues to signify the steps PSA are taking to provide local soccer players with the best opportunities to develop."

 James previously helped PSA during the 2010 season and hosted a prestigeous summer camp for the PSA Premier players.
-In his return, James will now be the head coach for the PSA Premier 99/00 White U13 Boys team and the PSA Premier 95/96 Orange U17 Boys Team.
+In his return, James will now be the head coach for the NPL ’98, ’95 boys and Premier 95/96 Orange Boys.